helmutkaufmann/wn-twigext-plugin/README.md

 composer require mercator/wn-twigext-plugin
 ```

-from the root of your WinterCMS installation.
+from the root of your [WinterCMS](https://wintercms.com) installation.
 Alternatively, create a directory "mercator/twigext", download the files from Github and move them in the newly created sub-directory.

-Installation from the WinterCMS backend will be added once WinterCMS's marketplace is available.
+Installation from the [WinterCMS](https://wintercms.com) backend will be added once [WinterCMS's](https://wintercms.com) marketplace is available.

-Than you can use newly added filters/functions in your templates (layouts, partials, ....), for example:
+Than you can use newly added filters/functions in your templates (layouts, partials, ....) as you use any built-in Twig function or filter, for example:

 ```
 {% redirect('https://mercator.li') %}